jchancellor-ms/azure-policy-batch-terraform/README.md

 [(Back to top)](#table-of-contents)

 To use the terraform code, perform the following steps:
-- Configure the deployment machine to use terraform with Azure
+- Configure the deployment machine to use terraform with Azure.
+If deploying from cloud shell, terraform and azure cli applications are preinstalled and login is done automatically so those steps can be skipped.
     - Install terraform.
 Instructions can be found at this [link](https://learn.hashicorp.com/tutorials/terraform/install-cli)
     - Install the Azure CLI.
 Instructions can be found at this [link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
     - Sign-in to the Azure CLI.
 Instructions for sign-in options can be found at this [link](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli)